nudging-SMDP/nudging-supplementary-material/README.md

 ## Freeway
 We use this environment from [OpenAI gym](https://gym.openai.com/envs/Freeway-v0/) to test nudging with a black box with function approximation (DQN implementation from [Stable Baselines](https://stable-baselines.readthedocs.io/en/master/modules/dqn.html)).
 The task is to run across a ten-lane highway with traffic.

-For solving an average reward problem, having a recurrent state and to generate the Bertsekas Split, we modified the enviroment in the following way:
+For solving an average reward problem, having a recurrent state, and to generate the Bertsekas Split, we modified the environment in the following way:

 **State:** RGB image of shape (210, 160, 3)